Download the all-new Republic app:

 Cameras

-Mi A3, in fact, has three cameras in all – a 48MP Sony IMX586 sensor behind f/1.79 26mm lens, an 8MP ultra-wide sensor behind an f/2.2 13mm lens, and a 2MP sensor behind an f/2.4 lens for portrait shots.
-On front, Mi A3 has a 32MP camera.
+The Mi A3, in fact, has three cameras in all – a 48MP Sony IMX586 sensor behind f/1.79 26mm lens, an 8MP ultra-wide sensor behind an f/2.2 13mm lens, and a 2MP sensor behind an f/2.4 lens for portrait shots.
+On the front, the Mi A3 has a 32MP camera.

-Should you buy Xiaomi Mi A3?
+Should you buy the Xiaomi Mi A3?

-So, let's start with pros.
-Mi A3 looks attractive and it is also built well.
+So, let's start with the pros.
+The Mi A3 looks attractive and it is also built well.
 It is a capable performer and runs stock Android.
 It has outstanding battery life.
 It has stellar cameras.
 It is priced very aggressively too.

 (Photos by Saurabh Singh)